89P13-24/Multi-modal-Data-Analysis/README.md

 - Demonstrates various **time-series visualization techniques**.

 ### 🇮🇳 Analyzing_India_with_Data.ipynb
 - This notebook focuses on Air Quality analysis in India.
-T
-- he data is extracted from a government website and used for in-depth analysis
+- The data is extracted from a government website and used for in-depth analysis
 ---

 ## 🎵 Analyzing Flags & Anthems